Goalsum/TataruBook/docs/tables_and_views.md

 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | 0 | 2 | Garlond Ironworks shares | 2 | Moogle:Garlond Ironworks shares | 10.0 | 100.0 | -1.0 | 9.0 | 99.0 | 30.0 | 60.0 | 29.0 | 0.18125 |

 Note: This example is very similar to **Example 1** in [minimum initial cash method]({{ site.baseurl }}/rate_of_return.html#minimum-initial-cash-method), except that the intervals between inflows and outflows are different, so the resulting rate of return is the same as in that example.
-Note that the `prices` table only needs to provide the prices at the beginning and end of the statistics period, not the price at the time of each transaction, since the transaction itself already reflects the price information.
+Note that the `prices` table only needs to provide the unit prices at the beginning and end of the statistics period, not the unit price at the time of each transaction, since the transaction itself already reflects the unit price information.

 **Example 2**